Danny Wylde

-Christopher Daniel Zeischegg, formerly known as Danny Wylde, is an American writer, musician, filmmaker, and former pornographic actor.
+Christopher Daniel Zeischegg (born October 21, 1985), formerly known as Danny Wylde, is an American writer, musician, filmmaker, and former pornographic actor.

 Early life

 Wylde was born on October 21, 1985, in Alameda County, California.
 As a teenager, he attended hardcore punk shows and shortly afterward became straight edge.
 Wylde completed six years of undergraduate study.

 Pornographic career and advocacy

 Wylde "had done my first porn scene when I was 19."
 He has appeared in straight, gay and bisexual pornographic films.

 Wylde contributed the essay "Our Pornography" to The Feminist Porn Book: The Politics of Producing Pleasure, a collection of essays written by feminist porn scholars and feminists in the adult film industry.
 Wylde and his girlfriend, fellow porn star Lily Labeau, contributed a film of themselves having sex to the website MakeLoveNotPorn, which aims to "provide more realistic information about human sexuality than that provided by hardcore pornography".
 The couple later appeared on The Jeff Probst Show with MakeLoveNotPorn founder Cindy Gallop to discuss the site.

 More recently, Wylde has been active in opposing Measure B, which requires all porn stars to wear condoms during vaginal and anal sex scenes filmed in Los Angeles County.
 In April 2013, he appeared alongside fellow pornographic actor Steven St. Croix to debate the measure on a HuffPost Live discussion panel.